 And be careful about using cat treats.
 It’s okay to leave treats in the area surrounding your cat’s litter box; it may help them develop a positive association with that spot.

 However, it’s unwise to train your cat the same way you’d train a dog — that is, by giving them treats immediately after they’ve behaved correctly.
-Many cats hate receiving attention during potty time; trying to give them treats could create a negative association with their litter box.
+Many cats hate receiving attention while using their tray; trying to give them treats could create a negative association with their litter box.